cemenenkoff/qsnake/README.md

 - [**Reinforcement learning**](https://en.wikipedia.org/wiki/Reinforcement_learning) is a style of machine learning that relies on past experience to develop a **policy** on what do to next.
 - [**Deep neural networks**](https://en.wikipedia.org/wiki/Deep_learning) are used in machine learning to set up decision pathways that maximize reward (i.e. **minimize loss** or error).
 - [**Q-learning**](https://en.wikipedia.org/wiki/Q-learning) is a subclass of reinforcement learning that is **model-free**, meaning that it does not require a model of the environment in which it operates and can learn directly from raw experiences.

-  - Given a reward structure (e.g. 10 points for eating an apple, but -100 for eating a body chunk), Q-learning can handle problems with inherent randomness (e.g. the apple respawning).
+## Winning the Game

-In this exploration, a **policy** is a strategy to win the game of snake.
-Q-learning strives to find an *optimal* policy in the sense of maximizing the expected value of the total reward over any and all steps in the game, starting from an initial state.
+- In this exploration, a **policy** is a strategy to win the game of snake, and we want to find the optimal one.
+- The **agent** executes the policy.

-The agent's policy begins as *"move randomly and hope for the best"* but changes as it completes more games.
-With each game, it strives to get closer to an _**optimal action-selection policy**_ (where the possible actions are up, down, left, and right).
+- The policy begins as *"move randomly and hope for the best"*.
+- As the agent gains experience, the policy becomes less random and moves closer to an optimal solution.

 ***The more the agent plays, the more its random movements are replaced by policy-predicted movements.***

 # Core Files
 ## `q_snake.py`
 Run `python q_snake.py` to interface with this project.
-Options like where to store output, whether to save images, build a gif, and also hyperparameters for the learning agent are all specified in `config.json`.

 ## `config.json`
 Define how the script should run.
 All of the keys in the default configuration included below are required along with their example data types.